Adityatiwari2112/Photography/README.md

 #Pothography #
-this is a basic Css project in which the whole functioning was performed by using Css only
+this is a basic CSS project in which the whole functioning was performed by using Css only